Termination of employment- 15+1 useful information

 In what cases is the employer not allowed to dismiss an employee?

-• maternity leave,
+• during maternity leave;

 The termination of employment by mutual agreement